google/timesketch/docs/Installation.md

 # Install Timesketch with Docker

-Guide on how to install Timesketch using Docker.
-Docker images are automatically built whenever the main branch is updated or a new release is tagged.
+The preffered way to install Timesketch is to use the provided Docker images.
+These docker images are automatically built whenever the main branch is updated or a new release is tagged.

+It is possible to install Timesketch without docker but we strongly enocurage using docker.
+This is the only tested and actively maintained installation method.

 You will need:
 * Machine with Ubuntu 20.04 installed.